Town and Country

 English Teacher is Published Author

-Mrs. Trina Kraus just began teaching at Boyertown Area Senior High this fall, when she was hired as an English teacher.
+Mrs. Trina Kraus only began teaching at Boyertown Area Senior High this fall, when she was hired as an English teacher.

 Some might not know she also just began a career as a published author.
 Her book, “Explosions of Joy,” was published in March, 2017.